debitCrossBlockchain/bumo2.0/docs/develop.md

         }
       ```

-  If you would like to create a standalone account, please set the `priv.master_weight=1` and `priv.thresholds.tx_threshold=1`.
-If you would like to create a joint-management account, please refer to [Distribute Access](#控制权的分配).
+  If you would like to create a joint-management account, please refer to [Setting Privilege](#setting-privilege) .